Jobs

 • Strong organizational and project management skills

-• Prior work with low-income and first-generation students desired
+• Prior work with high school students, low-income and/or first-generation students is ideal

 Compensation: